Basil Alkazzi: Biography

 He had a solo exhibition in 1989 at the Springfield Art Center in Springfield, Illinois.
 His solo exhibition, "An Odyessy of Dreams" (2014) was curated by Judith K. Brodsky and displayed at the Sheldon Museum of Art in Lincoln, Nebraska.

 In 1986, he established the Basil Alkazzi Scholarship at the Royal College of Art in London; and a year later in 1987, established the Basil H. Alkazzi Award for young and emerging American painters.
 Through the New York Foundation for the Arts (NYFA), Alkazzi established in 2010 two biennial awards.

-Alkazzi donated his work, and work of other artists for 10 years to the National Museum, Gdańsk, in order for them to generate fund to purchase of works by young Polish artists.
+Alkazzi donated his work, and work of other artists for 10 years to the National Museum, Gdańsk, in order for them to generate fund to purchase works by young Polish artists.
 This fund was created by Alkazzi in honor of gallerist Halima Nałęcz, who helped him in his early career.
-The National Museum, Gdańsk was able to purchased 220 works.
-An exhibition was dedicated to Alkazzi at Abbots' Palace in Gdańsk, runs from October 2025 to March 2026.
+The National Museum, Gdańsk was able to purchase 220 works.
+An exhibition was dedicated to Alkazzi at Abbots' Palace in Gdańsk, which ran from October 2025 to March 2026.

 He died June 2025, in Monaco.